-AUTOMOTIVE TECHNOLOGY INTERNSHIP
+AUTOMOTIVE TECHNOLOGY INTERNSHIP PROGRAM

 Building Tokyo’s hottest supercars

-The program’s weekly “field trips,” from specialty junkyards on the outskirts of the Kanto Plain that cater to wrecked racing cars, to tours of the hottest custom auto shops in the Tokyo area, ensure that any participant will know how to construct a powerful supercar in the world’s largest metropolitan area from scratch.
+The program’s weekly “field trips,” from specialty junkyards on the outskirts of the Kanto Plain that cater to wrecked racing cars, to tours of the hottest custom auto shops in the Tokyo area, ensure that any participant will know how to construct a powerful supercar in the world’s largest metropolitan area, from scratch.

 Though completed projects must remain the Corporation’s property until auctioned, verifying projects’ top speeds in a controlled (race track) setting is an integral part of the research process, and all participants are guaranteed individual opportunities to operate their projects in such settings.
 Supervised street use can be made available to licensed participants.

 Whether you’d like to know whether there are enough like-new pieces of Lamborghini Diablos, scattered around Tokyo like a Zelda video game, to enable construction of a fully-operational chimera, or whether you’d like to use the latest, cutting-edge automotive technology to find new and improved ways of causing observers to gawk in awe, this prospective program may be exactly what you’re seeking.

 To participate in the Tokyo Global Engineering Corporation Charitable Trust (TGECCT) automotive technology internship program (ATIP), the following must be fully understood:

 1. The applicant has read and fully understands the following information, the internship syllabus, and all expectations.